Jaladhar Mahato, PhD

 Dissertation Title: Understanding Relation between Jump-Distribution and Mean Squared Displacement of Single-Molecule Tracers

-Location: Department of Chemistry, Indian Institute of Technology Bombay, Mumbai, India (Advisor: Prof. Arindam Chowdhury)
+Department of Chemistry, Indian Institute of Technology Bombay

 ● Simulation of "Anomalous yet Brownian" transport processes using MATLAB.